 It’s often said that a picture paints a thousand words and utilising video in your recruitment strategy is something that certainly shouldn’t be overlooked.
-In 2015, Cisco forecast that video will make up 80% of all internet usage by 2019, with 67% of this being trafficked through mobile devices.

 So, why is this so important for your recruitment strategy?
 Essentially, there is now a much larger playing field when it comes to getting your company’s message out there to candidates.
 The key here is to utilise the power a recruitment video can bring to your strategy and build a personal connection with applicants from the get go.